AdamKostrzewa/AdamKostrzewa.github.io/about.md

 * security in GSM networks

 If you have questions or doubts regarding the presented content feel free to leave a comment or conntact me per email.

+My master thesis "Development of a man in the middle attack on the GSM Um-Interface" : [Download pdf file](/download/kostrzewa2011development.pdf)